Medicare Part A

 how much does medicare cost per month?

-How much is your Medicare Part A premium?
+How much is your Medicare Part A Premium?

 Most people will not have a premium if they’ve worked for 10 years or 40 quarters.
 If you have not worked for 40 quarters or 10 years, you can still pay for Part-A.